-One of the reasons for this website is that the heart of the heritage woodland and those beautiful picnic areas within it is under threat of being gutted.
-Gutted is a strong word, yet it use here seems appropriate as the current County Park’s plan, the Reimagine Project, will cutdown a huge percentage of the trees that comprise the heart of the heritage woodland.
-County states*: “It is estimated that tree removal during Phase I will include up to 40 significant trees with a circumference of at least 38 inches.
+One of the reasons for this website is that the heart of the heritage woodland and those beautiful picnic areas within it were under threat of being gutted by the County Parks 2020 Reimagine Plan.
+Gutted is a strong word, yet it use here seems appropriate as the County Park’s plan, the Reimagine Project 2020, would have cutdown a huge percentage of the trees that comprise the heart of the heritage woodland.
+County states*: “It is estimated that tree removal during Phase I would include up to 40 significant trees with a circumference of at least 38 inches.
 Ground disturbance during construction also could encroach on the root zone of remaining mature trees, impairing their health.”
 County goes on to explain* that “The Landscape Plan will have a potentially significant impact on scenic resources due to the loss of mature trees …” (emphasis added)

 The interactive photo below is from the Pine picnic area, in the heart of the woodland.
-It shows, by dragging the center control bar left or right the impact that the current county project will have unless modifications are made to preserve the woodland:
+It shows, by dragging the center control bar left or right the impact that the county 2020 project would have done to the Heritage Grove area of the woodland:

 San Mateo County Parks describes the park woodland, “Flood Park is dominated by a number of stunning heritage oaks and California laurels.
 The Park is quite flat, with large areas of lawn.
 Squirrels are common.
 Commonly seen birds include mockingbirds, woodpeckers, scrub jays, red-tailed hawks, and other raptors.”
 County also states that “The shady picnic areas beneath the Park’s gorgeous trees are popular gathering spots for families and large groups.”

 This is true, picnicking and family use are by far the most popular use of the park.
-Many of the surrounding neighborhoods like North Fair Oaks and East Palo Alto use the park for picnics because their neighborhoods lack any thing close to natural woodland and shaded picnic areas the park .
+Many of the surrounding neighborhoods like North Fair Oaks, Belle Haven, and East Palo Alto use the park for picnics because their neighborhoods lack any thing close to natural woodlands and shaded picnic areas that Flood Park provides.

 Interactive Flood Park Map

 In the following map, you can click various items in the list to the right of the map in order to explore changes proposed for Flood Park.
-As a point of reference, the current park walking paths are shown in yellow.
+As a point of reference, the current park walking paths are shown in yellow as a reference guide to the various images.

 Reference – FAQ